openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/intro.md

-Apache Kafka uses a custom protocol on top of TCP/IP for communication between applications and the cluster.
-Clients are available for many different programming languages, but there are many scenarios in which a standard protocol such as HTTP/1.1 is more appropriate.
+Apache Kafka uses a custom protocol on top of TCP/IP for communication between applications and the Kafka cluster.
+Clients are supported in many different programming languages, but there are certain scenarios where it is not possible to use such clients.
+In this situation, you can use the standard HTTP/1.1 protocol to access Kafka instead.

 The Red Hat AMQ Streams Kafka Bridge provides an API for integrating HTTP-based clients with a Kafka cluster running on AMQ Streams.
 Applications can perform typical operations such as:

-* Sending messages to topics.
+* Sending messages to topics
-* Subscribing to one or more topics.
+* Subscribing to one or more topics
-* Receiving messages from the subscribed topics.
+* Receiving messages from the subscribed topics
-* Committing offsets related to the received messages.
+* Committing offsets related to the received messages
-* Seeking to a specific position.
+* Seeking to a specific position

-Users can deploy the Kafka Bridge into an OpenShift cluster by using the AMQ Streams Operator or similar to an AMQ Streams installation, and users can download the Kafka Bridge files for installation on Red Hat Enterprise Linux.
+As with AMQ Streams, the Kafka Bridge is deployed into an OpenShift cluster using the AMQ Streams Cluster Operator, or installed on Red Hat Enterprise Linux using downloaded files.

 ![HTTP integration](https://access.redhat.com/webassets/avalon/d/Red_Hat_AMQ-7.7-Using_AMQ_Streams_on_OpenShift-en-US/images/750556a6bc4af4daeca4b1df0fd24835/kafka-bridge.png)

-In the following tutorial, you will deploy the bridge and use it to connect using HTTP with your Apache Kafka cluster.
+In the following tutorial, you will deploy the Kafka Bridge and use it to connect to your Apache Kafka cluster using HTTP.